OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 ---
-title: Use the OnMessageSend event in your Outlook add-in (preview)
+title: Use Smart Alerts and the OnMessageSend event in your Outlook add-in (preview)
-description: Learn how to handle the send message event in your Outlook add-in using event-based activation. ms.topic: article ms.date: 10/26/2021 ms.localizationpriority: medium
+description: Learn how to handle the send message event in your Outlook add-in using event-based activation. ms.topic: article ms.date: 11/01/2021 ms.localizationpriority: medium
 ---

-# Use the OnMessageSend event in your Outlook add-in (preview)
+# Use Smart Alerts and the OnMessageSend event in your Outlook add-in (preview)

 The `OnMessageSend` event takes advantage of Smart Alerts which allow you to run logic after a user selects **Send** in their Outlook message.
 Your event handler allows you to give your users the opportunity to improve their emails before they're sent.
+The `OnAppointmentSend` event is similar but applies to an appointment.

 By the end of this walkthrough, you'll have an add-in that runs whenever a message is being sent and checks if the user forgot to add a document or picture they mentioned in their email.

 > [!IMPORTANT]
-> This event is only available in preview with a Microsoft 365 subscription in Outlook on Windows.
+> The `OnMessageSend` and `OnAppointmentSend` events are only available in preview with a Microsoft 365 subscription in Outlook on Windows.
 For more details, see [How to preview](autolaunch.md#how-to-preview).
 Preview events shouldn't be used in production add-ins.

 ## Prerequisites

-This event is available through the event-based activation feature.
+The `OnMessageSend` event is available through the event-based activation feature.
 To understand about configuring your add-in to use this feature, available events, how to preview this event, debugging, feature limitations, and more, refer to [Configure your Outlook add-in for event-based activation](autolaunch.md).

 ## Set up your environment